srl-ethz/hydra-documentation/docs/source/bom/overview.rst

 PCB standoffs M3 (28mm)    2
 ========================= =========

-To connect the Powersupply to your powergrid, you will need some mains wiring.
+To connect the Powersupply to your power grid, you will need some mains wiring.
 This should only be done by a certified electrician.
 You will need the following items:

 ============================= =========
 Item                           Amount